AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/installation_guide.rst

 Successful installation will add the napari-cellseg3D plugin to napari’s Plugins section.

-M1/M2 (ARM64) Mac installation
+ARM64 Mac installation
 --------------------------------------------
 .. _ARM64_Mac_installation:

 For ARM64 Macs, we recommend using our custom CONDA environment.
-This is particularly important for M1 or M2 MacBooks.
+This is particularly important for ARM64 (Silicon chips) MacBooks.

 Start by installing `miniconda3`_.